phonic sound of b

 4. Pronunciation of the letter ‘f’

-For more English language resources, visit: https://theglobalmontessorinetwork.org/language-lessons/
+To watch more English language video resources, click here

 Video created by: Strykun Olena